exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 The following command will
 * Download the Docker image for the specified version `$VERSION` of the AI-Lab if not yet available in your Docker service
 * Run a Docker container using this image
+* Mount volume `$VOLUME` to directory `/root/notebooks` inside the container
+  * If the volume does not exist yet, then it will be created automatically.
 * Forward port `8888` to the specified `$PORT` on the daemon machine
   * allowing to connections from the IP-addresses listed in `$LISTEN_IP`